ervinb/hetzner-robot-api/README.md

 - `cancelled`
 - `paid_until`

-The fields are handled dynamically on our side, so if Hetzner introduces a new one, no change is needed on the tooling side.
+The fields are handled dynamically, so if Hetzner introduces a new one, no change is needed -- it can be used right away.

 ```
 # Fetch all servers which have a blank name and are of type EX41S-SSD